 The Route Followed Existing Charging Stations

 Going from Plattsburgh, Vermont to Bentonville, Arkansas followed the beginning of a charger network being developed by Beta.
-As one can see on the map, Beta Alia’s, and probably other electric aircraft, could navigate along several paths from the Northeast corner of the United States to with short hops to Canada, the Caribbean, or Mexico.
+As one can see on the map, Beta Alia’s, and probably other electric aircraft, could navigate along several paths from the Northeast corner of the United States with short hops to Canada, the Caribbean, or Mexico.

 Clark Kyle, head of Beta Technologies, will undoubtedly expand his network.
 As part of its AFWERX Agility Prime program, the Air Force is learning to fly eVTOLs with Beta’s assistance.
 CAE, a software, training, and simulation firm, has partnered with Beta Technologies to develop a “best-in[-class” training program for eVTOL aviation.